Our extensive 1997 retrospective yielded many superb wines, among which a spectacularly vibrant and complete Kabinett by Maximin Grünhaus.

 In the just released Mosel Fine Wines Issue No 34 (Apr 2017), we reviewed over 90 wines from the 1997 vintage, a mature vintage which proves pretty much the dream of any Mosel wine lover coming through.

 Among this embarrassment of the riches, the Maximin Grünhäuser Abtsberg Kabinett by von Schubert proved one of the great highlights.

 Weingut von Schubert produced a remarkable set of wines in the 1990s.
 It delivered not one but often several of the vintage highlights in all our annual "20-Years After Retrospectives" which we held over the last years.
-Two years ago, we already featured its sublime 1995er Maximin Grünhäuser Abtsberg Auslese as wine of the month.
+Two years ago, its sublime 1995er Maximin Grünhäuser Abtsberg Auslese proved an "Issue Highlight."